trygaanenson/mlb-pressure/README.md

-# mlb-pressure
-Do pitchers change their decisions when stakes are higher?
-This project sets out to answer this question by using pitch-by-pitch MLB data to see if pitchers follow trends when they are under pressure

 # Do Pitchers Become More Predictable Under Pressure?

 This project sets out to answer this question by using pitch-by-pitch MLB data to see if pitchers follow trends when they are under pressure.
 Clean, minimal R pipeline to reproduce the core tables/results found at [www.trygaanenson.com](https://www.trygaanenson.com/baseball)